cqr/PlayerHater/README.md

 ├── OnPlayerLoadingListener.java   // An interface you should implement
 ├── PlayerHater.java               // An interface that PlayerHaterBinder implements
 ├── PlayerHaterBinder.java         // Your main interaction point with PlayerHater
-├── PlayerHaterService.java        // The workhorse
+├── PlaybackService.java        // The workhorse
 ├── PlayerListenerManager.java     // Handles maintaining MediaPlayer event listeners between sessions └── UpdateProgressRunnable.java    // Handles updating the scrubber/duration indicator.
 ```